Theranos founder Elizabeth Holmes found guilty in landmark Silicon Valley fraud case

 “They weren’t interested in today or tomorrow or next month,” she said on the stand.
 “They were interested in what kind of change we could make.”

 Holmes arrived at the courthouse nearly every day holding her mother’s hand, often flanked by her partner Billy Evans.
 She now sports a softer look from her days as CEO — wearing her blonde hair down in loose curls with a dress or skirt in grays and blues.
-Her attention stayed focus on the trial at all times, sitting up stick-straight in her chair, and carefully watching the jury file in past her each day she was on the stand.
+Her attention stayed focused on the trial at all times, sitting up stick-straight in her chair, and carefully watching the jury file in past her each day she was on the stand.

 As the verdict was read, Holmes sat up straight and gazed in the jury’s direction.
 She hugged her family and left the courtroom after it was delivered.